-$k = 1.3806 \times 10^{-23} \text{ J/K}$ is the Boltzman constant q = 1.602 x 10-19 C is the charge of a proton and as such the ADC reads the temperature T in degrees Kelvin
+$k = 1.3806 \times 10^{-23}$ J/K is the Boltzman constant

+$q = 1.602 \times 10^{-19}$ C is the charge of a proton, and as such, the ADC reads the temperature T in degrees Kelvin.

-The temperature monitor block is accurate to 5°C. This accuracy is limited by the ideality of the external diode connected bipolar transistor.
-From the above equation it can be seen that voltage output by the temperature monitor block is about 2.50 mV per degree Kelvin.
-Thus, it is essential to observe good design practices to reduce noise coupled to the on-board and off-board wiring associated with the diode connected bipolar transistor.
+The temperature monitor block is accurate to 5°C. This accuracy is limited by the ideality of the external diodeconnected bipolar transistor.
+From the above equation, it can be seen that voltage output by the Temperature Monitor Block is about 2.50 mV per degree Kelvin.
+Thus, it is essential to observe good design practices to reduce noise coupled to the on-board and off-board wiring associated with the diode-connected bipolar transistor.

 A temperature reading is initiated via the Temperature Monitor Strobe (TMSTB) pin associated with a particular Analog Quad.
-There are up to 10 TMSTB pins in the device (TMSTB0 - TMSTB9).
+There are up to 10 TMSTB pins in the device (TMSTB0-TMSTB9).

-Figure 2-71 • Temperature Monitor Circuit
+Figure 2-74 • Temperature Monitor Circuit

-Analog to Digital Converter Block
+Analog-to-Digital Converter Block

-At the heart of the Fusion analog system is a programmable Successive Approximation Register (SAR) analog to digital converter (ADC).
+At the heart of the Fusion analog system is a programmable Successive Approximation Register (SAR) ADC.
 The ADC can support 8-, 10-, or 12-bit modes of operation.
 In 12-bit mode, the ADC can resolve 500 ksps.
-All results are MSB justified in the ADC.
+All results are MSB-justified in the ADC.
 The input to the ADC is a large 32:1 analog input multiplexer.
-A simplified block diagram of the Analog Quads, analog input multiplexer, and ADC is shown in Figure 2-72.
-The ADC offers multiple self-calibrating modes to ensure consistent high performance at both power-up and during runtime.
+A simplified block diagram of the Analog Quads, analog input multiplexer, and ADC is shown in Figure 2-75.
+The ADC offers multiple self-calibrating modes to ensure consistent high performance both at power-up and during runtime.

-Figure 2-72 • ADC Block Diagram
+Figure 2-75 • ADC Block Diagram